 Ten per cent of your income earned for work or services performed in the JPDA is taxed in Australia.
 Your payer should have deducted Australian tax at the minimum rate of 29% on 10% of your JPDA income.

 When completing D1 to D5, you show only 10% of your expenses relating to your work in the JPDA.
+Read the note Did you have work-related expenses? on page 3 of these instructions.

 What you need to do